 How important is Facebook for financial advisors?

+With Facebook Graph Search, Facebook’s internal search engine, you now have the opportunity to be found within Facebook.
+In order to surface in Facebook searches, you need a Facebook Business Page to start with.
 Currently you can build both a personal profile and a separate business page on Facebook.
 Your business page is completely separate from your personal profile!
 (Many financial advisors worry that the two are integrated)

 Do I need to have a Facebook Personal Profile?

 By building a personal profile on Facebook, you can connect with family, friends new or old, and anyone you are comfortable letting in to view the more “personal” aspects of your life such as your passions, hobbies, interests, family, activities, etc. A good rule of thumb when it comes to sharing information about who you are as a person is to share as much as you are comfortable with.

 What truly differentiates you from anyone else is your personality.
 Facebook personal profiles are built for showcasing personalities.

 Many financial advisors complain that they do not want to connect with old friends.
 Keep in mind that you do have control over who you connect with as well as your privacy settings.